hadim/Fiji_MaskRCNN/README.md

 See [here](training/) about the training part.

+If you build a model using this project and you think can be useful to others please contact me.
+I could add an URL to your model in the Fiji plugin.

 ## Status

 The current model has been trained to detect microtubules but new models can be easily trained to detect any objects.